Bioterm64/SnipsDev-Roblox/README.md

 # Purpose of this project
 Since I can't really find a snippet plugin that is free and also this easy, I created this on my own. :)

+## Notes
+SnipsDev was not made on rojo, but Roblox Studio itself.
+So, reading the source code will be complicated.